 In 2019, the AIG expanded its educational outreach to include an additional newsletter titled #TrendingData, which offers a numerical story to various topics relevant to County officials and employees.
-During the second half of 2019, #TrendingData released three reviews of county practices, which explored trends related to Unregistered County Contractors, County Employees Drivers' License, and miles driven by County Fleet vehicles.
+During the first half of 2019, the inaugural edition of #TrendingData was released, which explored the trends in the County job postings over the last four years.